Read our Complete Graduate Certificate Guide

 Graduate certificate programs are often offered at the post-bachelor's or post-master's level, or to those who are concurrently enrolled in a broader master's degree program.
 Graduate certificates in nursing are only offered at the post-master's level.

-Graduate certificate program tuition is often calculated per credit, helping students work out their total cost and budgeting effectively.
+Graduate certificate program tuition is often calculated per credit, helping students work out their total cost and budget effectively.
 Average cost varies by school and program, and sometimes by department as well.
 Out-of-state students will sometimes pay higher fees than state residents (though many online programs treat students the same regardless of residency as long as they are located in the U.S.).
 Prospective students should keep in mind that required materials such as books will be in addition to the program's tuition, unless otherwise stated in the school's fee breakdowns.

 In general, students can expect to pay between $5,000 and $10,000 total, or from $400 to $800 per credit.